roperscrossroads/meshinfo-lite/README.md

 ## 🎯 For Other Mesh Networks

-This fork has been made **fully generic and configurable**.
+This fork has been made **generic and configurable**.
 Other mesh networks can:

 1. **Fork this repository**
 2. **Copy one of the example configs** (`config-csra.ini.example` or `config-middlega.ini.example`)